omics-datascience/modulector/DEPLOYING.md

 ## Creating Dumps and Restoring from Dumps

+### Export

-<b>In order to create a database dump you can execute the following command:</b>
+In order to create a database dump you can execute the following command:

 `sudo docker exec -t modulector_dev_db pg_dump modulector | gzip > modulector.sql.gz`

-<em>That command will create a compressed file with the database dump inside.</em>
+That command will create a compressed file with the database dump inside

-<b>Then restore the db:</b>
+### Import

+1. Download `.sql.gz` from [Modulector releases pages](https://github.com/multiomics-datascience/modulector-backend/releases) or use your own export file
+1. Restore the db running:

 `zcat modulector.sql.gz | sudo docker exec -i modulector_dev_db psql  modulector`

-<em>That command will restore the database using a compressed dump as source.</em>
+That command will restore the database using a compressed dump as source